Donket/Asteroids/README.txt

 	GAME CREDITS:

-		All code, game concept, and most assets were created by myself.
-Any other assets are licensed under CC0, and due credit is below:
+		All code, game concept, and assets were created by myself.

-		TODO: INSERT CREDITS